 This 6 acre site is now one of the most exciting mixed use developments in the South West.
-The landmark Castle Bridge, opened in April 2017, was an integral part of the Finzels Reach scheme.
+The landmark Caste Bridge, opened in April 2017, was an integral part of the Finzels Reach scheme.
 It delivers greater connectivity for pedestrians and cyclists between Temple Meads train station and Cabot Circus.

-Urban and Brownfield Development opportunities actively sought for mixed use development with or without planning permission.
+Urban and Brownfield Development opportunities actively sought.

 Bath Business Park, was the first mix use business park in the Bath region for decades bringing together a uniquely different mix of occupiers.
-The 26 acre business park, funded by Palmer Capital Development Fund I, is home to Mercedes and Audi dealerships, the Bath Fertility Clinic and the first Circle hospital (designed by Foster) in the UK as well as campus offices and an industrial park.
+The 26 acre business park, funded by Palmer Capital Development Fund I, is home to Mercedes and Audi dealerships, the Bath Fertility Clinic and the first Circle hospital in the UK as well as campus offices and an industrial park.

 Unlike the traditional business park model, Bath Business Park was designed to appeal to a diverse range of occupiers who would not usually be found together - from the typical office occupier to businesses including healthcare, construction, telecoms & photography.
+The business park is also home to the Foster-designed CircleBath hospital.
 The final phase of the scheme saw the sale of the remaining 3.1 acres to a subsidiary of motor group Hartwell who developed showrooms and workshops.
 Now fully occupied over 350 jobs have been created in 250,000 sq ft of space, delivered during the grip of recession.